 - People are spending less time on your website.

 Your Search Results are Dropping Off

-People often find businesses and services online, making it a top priority for companies to have their name right up there in the results.
-According to Forbes, Internet usage is at an all-time high, as 97% of consumers use the web to search for local businesses.
-So, if your business was once ranking high in the search results and over time you’ve dropped out of the first few results, you’re likely in dire need of an SEO update.
+People often find businesses and services online, making it a top priority for companies to have their names in the results.
+According to Forbes, Internet usage is at an all-time high as 97% of consumers use the web to search for local businesses.
+So, if your business once ranked high in the search results and over time you’ve dropped out of the first few results, you’re likely in dire need of an SEO update.

 Your Site Attracts Qualified Visitors but Not Paying Customers

-To turn qualified visitors into paying customers, you must build a strong brand image.
-According to Forbes, “Consumers who feel a higher brand connection are 60% more likely to consider, purchase, or even pay a premium compared to a low brand connection with competitors.”
-Recreating a strong brand is a key step when separating yourself from the competition.
-Customers will be drawn to the way you present yourself, the language you use, and your business’s beliefs and principles.
-In the words of Simon Sinek, people don’t buy what you do, they buy why you do it.
+Re-creating a solid brand is crucial when separating yourself from the competition.
+Customers will be drawn to how you present yourself, your language, and your business’s beliefs and principles.
+In the words of Simon Sinek, people don’t buy what you do.
+They buy why you do it.

 You’re Not Growing Your Social Media Presence

 Social media is another crucial aspect of your brand’s online presence as it allows you to generate additional revenue while building customer loyalty.
 Social media enables potential and current customers to easily interact with your brand via channels they are active on every day.